 After completion of dyeing work,it put together in a sequence on the loom and threads are separated using needle so that the design becomes visible.
 The process is highly laborious, time-consuming and requires a high amount of skills, precision and patience.
 Even a smallest mistake will make design unfinished.

 The unique feature of the sari is that three differently skilled craftsmen work on one sari; they can weave just about 8 to 9 inch in a day.
 It can take six months to a year depending on the length and intricacy of design to make one Patola Saree.

-A gujarati folk song “Padi Patola Bhat,Fatey Pan Fite Nai’ (means Patola can tear off but its design will not); that shows the richness of the colour and design that is used in Patola.
-Each saree can survive over century without losing colour and grandeur!!!
+A Gujarati folk song “Padi Patola Bhat,Fatey Pan Fite Nai’ (means Patola can tear off but its design will not); that shows the richness of the colour and design that is used in Patola.
+Each saree can survive over century without losing color and grandeur!!!

 Speciality of Patola: